swanyriver/swanyriver.github.io/_drafts/bash-scripting-advice.md

 if it works well enough and the task ever comes up again you will already have the pipeline ready.

-With one caveat: make only just good enough, and don't generalize.
+With one caveat: make it only just good enough, and don't generalize.
 Make something that works for just that purpose and next time just manually edit if the needs change.
 If you find yourself editing the same script 5 times then that's a sign that its time to generalize it.